timeurg/BG3WIP/README.md

 `node bg3 config show 10`

-You can dump any output (the real result of a function, not what is shown due to `config show` param:
+You can dump any output (the real result of a function, not what is shown due to `config show` param):

 `node bg3 db:find Data/Armor.txt --dump test/Armor.csv`